 The CSS Initiative will develop new courses at both the undergraduate and graduate levels including hands-on labs for social science undergraduates without a strong programming background.
 These labs will provide an opportunity for undergraduates to collect and analyze online data from places like Reddit and Twitter to study topics such as trolling behavior and its consequences or networks of influence.
 At the graduate level, the CSS Initiative is developing hands-on course materials on a range of topics including discrete choice modeling, network analysis, Bayesian statistics, and reproducible research.

-To complement course development, a series of one-day technical workshops will introduce students and faculty to quantitative methods for modeling human behavior and social dynamics.
-The first set of workshops will be held this fall and are described here.
+To complement course development, a series of one-day technical workshops were offered during the 2017/2018 academic year that introduced students and faculty to quantitative methods for modeling human behavior and social dynamics.
 The CSS Initiative will also cultivate cross-disciplinary interaction between faculty and students within the College of LSA and throughout the University of Michigan.
 Planned activities include a computational social science speaker series, a CSS faculty Working Group, a book group to discuss recent publications of interest, and coordinated activities with related groups such as the Michigan Data Science (MIDAS) initiative.
 For more information, please contact firstname.lastname@example.org.